sbulav/sbulav.github.io/_posts/2023-10-28-nix-fingerprint-authentication.md

 I'll share how I've done it.

-I am using [regreet](https://github.com/rharish101/ReGreet) for my login manager, and, unfortunately, it doesn't support fingrerprint authentication at the moment.
+I am using [regreet](https://github.com/rharish101/ReGreet) for my login manager, and, while it don't have any documentation about supporting fingerprint login, it worked flawlessly for me without any additional configuration.

-But, for my lock screen [swaylock](https://github.com/swaywm/swaylock) it is supported.
+For my lock screen [swaylock](https://github.com/swaywm/swaylock) it is supported.

 ## Installing fprintd